 Replacement parts for Mantis composters can be ordered by phone or by visiting our Composter Parts page.

-The Mantis ComposT-Twin requires little maintenance.
-After emptying finished compost from a chamber, rinse the inside thoroughly with a garden hose.
+Mantis compost tumblers require minimal maintenance.
+After emptying finished compost from the drum, rinse the inside thoroughly with a garden hose.
 Occasionally, check the breather screens in the doors to ensure they are not clogged.
-At the beginning of each season, lubricate the four axle rod guides with a wheel bearing-type grease, and check all screws and bolts for tightness.
+At the beginning of each season, on models with axle rods, lubricate the axle rod guides with a wheel bearing-type grease, and check all screws and bolts for tightness.

-Yes, if you are not adding materials to your ComposT-Twin, you may wish to cover it with a composter cover.
-Yes, if you are not adding materials to your ComposT-Twin, you may wish to cover it with a composter cover.
+Yes, if you are not adding materials to your compost tumbler, you may wish to cover it with a composter cover.
 See the Composter Accessories page.

 Yes, there is a cover for the Original and Compact ComposTumbler composters.
 See the Composter Accessories page.